 31. Say you’re sorry

 No matter how mad you get or how right you are, be willing to say you are sorry to those you truly love and appreciate.
 Be willing to compromise in life.
-There’s a saying that goes, “You can either be right or you can be happy.”
+There’s a saying that goes, “You can either be right, or you can be happy.”
+Plus, none of us are guaranteed tomorrow.

 32. Visit the sick and/or elderly

 Spend time with those who may not have anyone else.
 A Saturday morning visit to the nursing home or the sick ward at the local hospital can brighten everyone’s day.
-Think about how you might appreciate that when you’re elderly yourself.
+Think about how you might appreciate that when you’re elderly, your physical health may deteriorate.

 33. Always say Thank You

-No matter how small or how big the favor was, always say thank you.
+Always say thank you no matter how small or big the favor was.
 Say it to family, friends, co-workers, and kids.
 A heartfelt thank you can go a long way.
 I always try to say it to the bus driver as I get off the bus because their job seems so thankless.

-I’m curious, how do you show gratitude in your life, and do you find that when you’re in a state of contentment and thankfulness that you “want” less?
+I’m curious, how do you show and practice gratitude in your life, and do you find that when you’re in a state of contentment and thankfulness, you “want” less?
+What are your favorite ways to show gratitude?
+How did you show gratitude today?

 Also, you might like this post: 134 Ideas for Random Acts of Kindness